HelenMayer/Naapurillisuus/README.md

 # Naapurillisuus

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1 and ASP.Net 7.0

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run 'dotnet run' for a start backend part.
+Navigate to http://localhost:5014.

 ## Code scaffolding